Jewel (singer): Art World Projects

+Humanitarian activism

-Jewel formed a nonprofit organization called Higher Ground for Humanity with her mother, Lenedra J. Carroll, and her older brother, Shane Kilcher.
-The organization's focus is education, sustainable improvements, and building alliances with like-minded organizations.
+Jewel, alongside her mother, Lenedra J. Carroll, and her older brother, Shane, founded the nonprofit organization Higher Ground for Humanity.
+The organization focuses on education, sustainable improvements, and building alliances with like-minded organizations.
 Jewel donates a portion of her income to the organization and often holds events to benefit the organization.
 The organization tends to parallel Jewel's career since she provides the majority of the organization's funding.
 As of 2005, the activities of the organization were concluded.
 One early grantee was the Global Youth Action Network, which has become one of the largest youth movements around the United Nations.

 In September 2006, as part of Lifetime's "Stop Breast Cancer for Life" campaign, Jewel delivered more than 12 million petition signatures to Capitol Hill, urging Congress to pass the bipartisan Breast Cancer Patient Protection Act of 2005 (S 910/HR1849).
 The bill would ban the practice of "drive-through" mastectomies, when women are discharged from the hospital just hours after their surgeries.
 Jewel served as the honorary chairperson of the 2006 Help the Homeless Walk in Washington, D.C.

 In November 2008, Jewel began work on a project with several dozen singer-songwriters to write and auction their lyrics with donations benefiting her "Project Clean Water" charity.
 Many singers and songwriters besides herself have donated their written lyrics including Patrick Davis, Alabama's Randy Owen, John Mellencamp, Jason Mraz, Gretchen Wilson, and Marv Green.
 The majority of the lyrics were written on paper and signed by the songwriter, with the exception of Katy Perry's "I Kissed a Girl".
 Many of the artists in addition to writing and signing lyrics, drew pictures to illustrate their lyrics.
 The auction ran from December 1, 2008, to December 18, 2008, promoted by CMT and Virgin Music.
 Some of the lyrics that were up for auction included hits such as "So Small", "Foolish Games", "I'm Yours", "I Kissed a Girl", "St. Elmo's Fire (Man in Motion)", "Live Like You Were Dying", "I Don't Need a Man", "Superman (It's Not Easy)" and "Redneck Woman".
 The highest bought lyrics being Jewel's signature song "You Were Meant For Me" sold for US$1,505, and "Who Will Save Your Soul" and "Hands", raising more than $1,005 each.
 Jewel promised that all items sold by December 18 would be delivered by Christmas.
 After the majority of the auctions ended on December 18 two new lyrics by Craig Wiseman and Ernie Ashworth were put up for auction ending in January 2009.

 In May 2013, Jewel served as ambassador for the ReThink: Why Housing Matters initiative.
 She was included in the initiative's public service announcement (PSA) which asked Americans to rethink their views on public housing and consider how it benefits people in their own communities.